Home > File & Directory Management > rm

 Mastering the rm Command

-The `rm` command is used to delete files or directories.
-Using it carelessly can lead to data loss that is difficult to recover, so it's essential to understand the meaning of each option and how to use it safely.
+The rm command is used to delete files or directories.
+Careless use can lead to irrecoverable data loss, so it is essential to understand the meaning of each option and its safe usage.

-The `rm` command allows you to specify various targets for deletion, with options available to prevent mistakes such as forced deletion, recursive deletion, and interactive mode.
+The `rm` command allows various ways to specify deletion targets and includes options for error prevention such as forced deletion, recursive deletion, and interactive mode.

 1. Basic Options